silvematt/TomentPainter/README.md

 I'm not sure it is the best way to do it, but the way it works is at the start of the program I grab the whole Window Surface and store it into an SDL_Surface, I also have a pointer to the pixels of the surface, so that I can do stuff on them, and then I SDL_UpdateWindowSurface at the end of every tick.

-Does what I asked lol!
+It does what I asked lol!